 The service and maintenance companies for the building equipment such as air conditioning will receive notification when to repair a cooling unit.

-CrossCheck will enable to cross-check the work environment and automatically send a notification to all involved.
+CrossCheck will enable the verification of environment parameters and automatically send a notification to all involved.
 As the air-conditioning temperature parameters are back to normal after 24 hours, it will automatically pay the company for its repair.

 This tracking of temperature is not new.
-What is new is that this will happen in a secure decentralized manner, paperless and with an automatic payment system providing a certification of the events.
+What is new is that this will happen in a secure decentralized manner, paperless and with an automatic payment system providing a certification of the events if needed.

 CrossCheck is a platform for different business networks such as described above, with the extra benefit that each can be implemented with its own characteristics.
 Similarly to the pizza network, this cluster can be developed in any direction the market needs, altering the variables and their ranges.